-Banner Code: BAVM Associate in Science (60 credit hours)

-Florida Gateway College offers the Associate in Science degree in Business Administration.
+Banner Code: BAVM Associate in Science (60 credit hours) Florida Gateway College offers the Associate in Science degree in Business Administration.
 The degree is designed to prepare students to enter the business world as mid-managers in a variety of environments, or to enter the state university system in the School of Business.
 Students who choose the latter route should be aware that she/he will be required to take an additional 12 hours of general education courses upon transfer to the state university of her/his choice.

-1. Students will demonstrate the ability to develop small business plans, demonstrating competence at accessing, producing, analyzing, and interpreting marketing, financial, and operational data using common business software.

-- 2. Students will prepare marketing plans for a business service or product. - 3.
+- 1. Students will demonstrate the ability to develop small business plans, demonstrating competence at accessing, producing, analyzing, and interpreting marketing, financial, and operational data using common business software. - 2.
+Students will prepare marketing plans for a business service or product. - 3.
 Students will prepare business letters, financial reports, or emails, and employ effective communication skills in dealing with stakeholders both inside and outside the organization. - 4.
 Students will recognize appropriate administrative policies, objectives, and procedures to institute organizational control and assess management effectiveness.

 - ENC 1101 Freshman Composition I 3 credits

 - GEB 1011 Introduction to Business 3 credits

 - MAN 2300 Introduction to Human Resources Management 3 credits

 - MAC 1105 College Algebra 3 credits or

 - STA 2023 Elementary Statistics 3 credits

-- CGS 1570 Computer Applications 3 credits
+- AMH 2020 United States History from 1865 3 credits or

-- PHI 1100 Introduction to Logic 3 credits or
+- POS 1041 American Government 3 credits

-- PHI 2600 Ethics 3 credits
+- PHI 2010 Introduction to Philosophy 3 credits

 - ACG 2021 Introduction to Financial Accounting 4 credits

 - GEB 2214 Business Communications 3 credits

 - MAR 2011 Principles of Marketing 3 credits

 - ECO 2013 Macroeconomics 3 credits